Spitalfields Music Privacy Notice for Audiences & Donors

 • Information about how we keep your personal information secure, how we maintain it and your rights to be able to access it.

-If you have any questions about this notice, please contact the Director of Finance & Operations using the details below.
+If you have any questions about this notice, please contact the Chief Operations Officer using the details below.

 Who we are

 Spitalfields Festival Ltd, trading as Spitalfields Music, is a charitable company limited by guarantee in England and Wales (Company number: 3138347, Charity number: 1052043).
 Spitalfields Music is the data controller of your personal information.

 We will only collect information when you interact with us.
 We collect various types of information and in a number of ways.

 • Information you give us, for example, when you register on our website, buy tickets or make a donation we’ll store information you give us, including your name, email address, postal address, telephone number and card details.
 We will also store a record of your purchases and donations.

 • Information about your interactions with us, for example how you interact with content on our website.
 We keep records of mailings we sent you and in the case of emails we also keep a record of which you have opened and which links you have clicked on.